-Each Center for Joint Health has a clinical leadership team that leads the care, quality and development of its hip and knee joint replacement unit.
+Each Center for Joint Health (East, North and South) has a clinical leadership team that leads the care, quality and development of its hip and knee joint replacement unit.

 Community Hospital East

 Edward P. Todderud, M.D., a board certified orthopedic surgeon, is the medical director of the Center for Joint Health at Community Hospital East.
 Dr. Todderud’s clinical interests include total joint replacement and general orthopedics.
 He is on the orthopedic team at Community Physician Network Orthopedic Specialty Care.

 A graduate of Purdue University and Indiana University School of Medicine, Dr. Todderud completed his internship and residency at Southern Illinois University, Springfield, Illinois.
 He served as Chief of Staff at Community Hospitals East and North from 2004 to 2006.
 Additionally, he has authored numerous articles regarding joint replacement, lower back pain, arthritis and orthopedic conditions.

 Todderud is married and has three children.
 He enjoys playing golf, hiking, fishing, mountain biking and skiing.

 Eric Lowe, R.N., is the joint care coordinator at Community Hospital East’s Center for Joint Health.
 A graduate of Indiana University School of Nursing, Lowe earned his bachelor of science in nursing degree in 2008.
 Eric is a member of the National Association of Orthopaedic Nurses and the Association of periOperative Registered Nurses.
 He brings with him vast experience in the surgical setting as a circulating and scrub nurse for various joint replacement surgeries.